But in a dark time, the eye begins to see.” Theodore Roosevelt

 Second, millions of people and court staff travel in planes, trains, and automobiles to windowless courthouses with HVAC systems operating ceaselessly five days a week.
 Air conditioners and heating units emit HFCs (greenhouse gas emissions) that trap far more heat in the atmosphere than carbon dioxide.
 Fossil fuel powered vehicles emit poisonous gases like carbon monoxide, nitrogen oxide, and unburned hydrocarbons.

 Lastly, most divorced single people live alone.
 “Current studies show, solo-living consumes more land, energy, goods, and materials per person than living in shared housing households.”
 And with budget crunches and high costs of living, most newly single people buy mass-produced chemically laden furniture and housewares.
 (I’m not pointing any fingers.
-I still own mattresses that have fire retardants, and containers with BPA, but a purge is underway.)
+I still have a mattress and sofa with fire retardants and containers with BPA, but a purge is underway.)

-It’s enough to make earth loving humanitarians cry.
+It’s enough to make environmentalists cry.
 But don’t despair.
-If your family laws and procedures permit, take any or all of the following steps to reduce your carbon footprint, and make your divorce eco-friendly .
+If your family laws and procedures permit, take any or all of the following steps to reduce your carbon footprint.

 1. Accept and request service of process and document exchanges via fax or email (If you use a service like eFax, you can fax without printing)